coderefinery/mma/_episodes/01-motivation.md

 ```

 Here we import the well known [Scipy package](https://www.scipy.org), and call
 the function sin().
-We also import the unknown tss_ext library and call a
+We also import the taylor library and call a
 function ts_sin() which returns the approximately same result as scipy.sin().

-The tss_ext library is a shared library built from C++ source files, made
+The taylor library is a shared library built from C++ source files, made
 available to the python interpreter with the Boost Library.
 Here the Python
 scripting environment has been extended with functions from a C++ code base.